iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

     The instructions which work on these numbers are called Base Integer Instruction **RV64I**.

 ## Lab 1 : C program of Sum 1 to n  numbers.
   A basic C program to calculate sum of natural numbers upto a limit provided by the user.
-The program can be found [here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY1/sum1to9.c)
+The code can be found [here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY1/sum1to9.c)
   - Command used to compile the C program is `gcc <filename.c>` or `gcc -o <binary file name> <filename.c>`and to run we use `./a.out` or `./<binary file name>`

 ## Lab 2 : C program of Sum 1 to n  numbers, RISC-V toolchain.
   The same C program is now compiled using RISC-V toolchain.
   - Command used to compile the C program is `riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c` or
     `riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c`.
   - To view to disassemble and view the object file in readable format,we use `riscv64-unknown-elf-objdump -d sum1ton.o` command.